kenlowrie/smd/tests/in/film.md

 @var picture="{:.props}Framed Family Picture"

 //-------------------------------------------------------------------
 @var prodnotes="{:.indent}We want to shoot between August 13th - August 17th, based on schedules.
 Prefer if cast can be available to shoot any day/time (weekdays, evenings or weekends), but we will work around schedules.
-Primary location will be NE San Antonio. "
+Primary location will be NE San Antonio."
 [section_pbb(t="[title] Music Video Casting Call and Character Breakdown")] **Production Title:** [title][b]**Independent/Student/Studio:** Independent[b]**Production Type:** Music Video[bb]**Production Location:** NE San Antonio[bb]**Production Start Date:** 08/05/2018[b]**Production Wrap Date:** 08/20/2018[b]**Production Schedule:** August 13 - 17 (*Preferred*)[bb][prodnotes]
+[bb]

-**Producer(s):/Director(s):** [Cloudy Logic Studios]
+**Producer(s):/Director(s):** [Cloudy Logic Studios] [bb]
 **Synopsis:** "[title]" will be a combination narrative and performance video.
 The song is about ...

 [plain(t="Character Breakdowns:")]

 ***All parts are non-speaking, and we are in search of actors that are able to emote well, especially for the role of [mom].***
+[bb]
 Ethnicities aren't important, however, we will try to cast the [mom], [son] and [daughter] roles with actors that *could be* related.
+[bb]
 @var familypix="*Must be available to take family pictures before production begins.*"
 [mom] (Female, 35-45) This is the lead role in the video.
 Mother arrives home and discovers...
 In the various scenes, we follow her through ...
 This character will be a very emotional role throughout the video. [familypix]

 //several She goes from panic and alarm to anger and depression, and then to acceptance.

-@import '[sys.imports]/image.md'
+@import '[sys.imports]/avs/image.md'
 [IMG_SIZE_LARGE]
 @var framegrab="*NEED FRAME GRAB FROM VIDEO HERE*"
 @var ss="[{{var.img_def.img_st_inline_border}}]"
 @var trythis="{:.red.bold}Try to get this shot"
 @var beforeshoot="{:.red.bold}NEED TO GET THIS DONE BEFORE PRODUCTION"

-@import '[sys.imports]/shot.md'
+@import '[sys.imports]/avs/shot.md'
 @image _id="needshot" src="[imports]/needshot.png" style="[ss]"

 // -------------------------------------------------------------------